legendarry24/My-Repository/README.md

 # My-Repository

 Hello!
-This repository is designed for some useful things.
+This repository is designed for some useful things and some study projects.